Ouss4K/Ouss4K/README.md

 ### :man_technologist: About Me :

 I am a DevSecOps engineer from ALGERIA 🇩🇿 .
-- :telescope: I’m working as a DevSecOps engineer on my own startup and accepting projects related to DevSecOps.
+- :telescope: Currently, I'm working in IT support, focusing on providing comprehensive IT support solutions.

-- :seedling: Learning about DevSecOps related stuff.
+- :seedling: I am constantly learning and staying updated on the latest trends and technologies in the IT field.

 - :zap: In my free time, I do coding :)